hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 A singleton is a node with 2 children:

-- string label for State Name
+- label of type `String` for the state name
 - protobuf message for child data

 In Java code it's represented by the following classes: